megane-vilain/megane-vilain.github.io/_posts/Other/2022-12-06-ErrorCode.md

 |Code|Meaning|
 |---|---|
 |401 - Unauthorized|Indicates that a request was not successful because it lacks valid authentication credentials
+|403 - Forbidden | Indicates that the server understood the request but refused to process it.Iinsufficient permissions
-404 - Not Found| Server couldn't find the requested ressource
+|404 - Not Found| Server couldn't find the requested ressource

 ## 5XX Server error responses